 CMYK, RGB What?

-You have likely come to realize that there are many acronyms in the graphic design industry that are used by career professionals in their day-to-day jargon.
-But, for those who are just entering the industry, or for sole proprietors & small business owners trying to design some quick things for their companies, these terms can be confusing!
+By now, you’ve probably realized that career graphic designers use many acronyms in their daily jargon.
+However, these terms can confuse those entering the design industry or business owners trying to design some quick graphics!
 Two of the terms that tend to confuse up-and-coming designers are “RGB” and “CMYK.”
-You may have seen these before in an article or on the back of some user manual, but what do they mean?
+You may have seen these in an article or on the back of some user manual, but what do they mean?

-RGB and CMYK are color modes, a term that describes how color is understood and produced by two different devices: screens and printers.
-RGB stands for Red, Green, and Blue and is primarily used with technology.
-TVs, computers, and phones all have screens, which are comprised of pixels, which display color using RGB values.
-CMYK stands for Cyan, Magenta, Yellow, and Key (black) and is commonly associated with printers.
-When you replace an ink cartridge in your color printer, you will probably notice that each cartridge is labeled as C, M, Y, or K!
+RGB and CMYK are “color modes” and describe how devices, specifically screens and printers, understand and produce color.
+TVs, computers, and phones all have screens comprised of pixels, which display color using RGB values.
+RGB, which stands for Red, Green, and Blue.
+Printers use CMYK, which stands for Cyan, Magenta, Yellow, and Key (Black).
+When you replace an ink cartridge in a color printer, you will probably notice that each cartridge has a label: C, M, Y, or K!

-As end-users, we often do not think much of RGB and CMYK — we just want the applicable devices to work.
+As end-users, we often do not think much of RGB and CMYK; we want the applicable devices to work!
 When we turn on our TV or print a photo, we want to see color, not black and white.
-For designers, however, having a basic understanding of RGB and CMYK is crucial.
-This is because if you create an RGB-based design and print it out, the colors will not look right.
-Similarly, if you design a graphic in the CMYK mode and put it on a website, the colors will not appear correctly on your computer.
+However, as designers, it’s crucial to understand RGB and CMYK.
+If we create an RGB-based design and print it out, the colors will not look right.
+Similarly, if we design a graphic in the CMYK mode and put it on a website, the colors will not appear correctly on a computer.

-In this blog, we will go over which color mode to choose and how to properly set-up your document in three common Adobe Creative Cloud programs: Photoshop, Illustrator, and InDesign.
+In this blog, we will go over which color mode to choose and how to properly set up a document in three Adobe Creative Cloud programs: Photoshop, Illustrator, and InDesign.

-If you are designing a graphic for a website, social media, or a phone, you will want to use the RGB color mode.
+If we design a graphic for a website, social media, or phone, we will want to use the RGB color mode.
 I always ask myself what the end medium for my design is.
-In this case, since people will see the design on their computer or phone screen, we need to use RGB so it plays nice with the screen’s pixels.
+In this case, since people will see the design on their computer or phone screen, we need to use RGB so that it plays nicely with the screen’s pixels.

-When you first create a document in Photoshop, there is a dropdown that asks for what color mode you want to use.
-This is set to RGB by default.
-As an aside, you also want to make sure your resolution is set to 72 pixels/inch (PPI).
-A standard screen resolution is 72 PPI, so if we are publishing this design to a screen-based medium, we want to make sure we mirror the resolution properly.
-Once both the color mode and PPI are set properly, you are good to go ahead and start designing!
+When you create a document in Photoshop, we can select the color mode via a dropdown (it is set to RGB by default).
+We also want to ensure our document’s resolution is 72 pixels/inch (PPI).
+A standard screen resolution is 72 PPI.
+Since we’ll publish this design to a screen-based medium, we want to mirror the resolution properly.

-If you are designing a graphic for print, like a flyer, brochure, or booklet, you will want to use the CMYK color mode.
-Since printers use cyan, magenta, yellow, and black ink to print color, we want to make sure our designs match this.
+If we design a graphic for print, like a flyer, brochure, or booklet, we will use the CMYK color mode.
+Since printers use cyan, magenta, yellow, and black ink to print color, we want to ensure our designs match this.
 With print graphics, we use Illustrator or InDesign.

-I was always taught that Illustrator is for single-page print graphics or for a collection of printables that vary in size (e.g. a campaign flyer and postcard).
-Conversely, I was told that InDesign is used for programs or booklets.
-However, as I’ve worked with more designers, I have noticed there is a gray area.
-Some designers love using InDesign for quick, single-page designs due to the ability to create (and change) paragraph styles, and for being able to package and export the entire project.
+As a novice designer, I followed the mantra that Illustrator is for single-page print graphics or a collection of printables that vary in size (e.g., a campaign flyer and postcard) and that InDesign is for programs or booklets.
+However, as I’ve worked with more designers, there is a gray area.
+Some designers love using InDesign for quick, single-page designs due to the ability to create (and change) character and paragraph styles, among other benefits.

-In the end, it is your choice of what you prefer to use.
-Illustrator gives you the option to change color modes at the start, while InDesign is by default CMYK.
-When you first create a document in Illustrator, there is a dropdown that asks for what color mode you want to use.
-Also, just like with screens, there is a recommended PPI for print: 300 PPI.
-This ensures your printed colors are crisp and sharp.
+In reality, it is your choice of what program you prefer to use.
+Illustrator has a color mode option when creating a document, while InDesign sets the color mode to CMYK by default.
+Also, as with screens, there is a recommended PPI for print: 300 PPI, which ensures our printed colors are crisp and sharp.

-Illustrator gives you the option to use the RGB color mode as well.
-This comes in handy if you are creating a PDF for use online or if you are designing, as aforementioned, some vectors that will be used online.
-Just like with Photoshop, if we are using Illustrator to design for screens, we will switch to the RGB color mode and change our raster effects to 72 PPI via the dropdown.
+We can also use the RGB color mode in Illustrator, which comes in handy to create a PDF or to design some vectors for use online.
+As with Photoshop, if we use Illustrator to design for screens, we will switch to the RGB color mode and change our raster effects to 72 PPI via the dropdown.

 Why Does This Matter?
 Red is Red, Right?

-Well, actually, in terms of screens vs printers, red is not red.
+Well, actually, in terms of screens vs. printers, red is not red!
 Take a look at the graphic below.
-There are two squares, each with the “same” color red.
-One was exported in RGB, the other in CMYK.
-They are not the same, right?
-The RGB square looks more vibrant, which makes sense because RGB produces more vibrant colors that can only be displayed properly on screens.
-This simple graphic highlights the importance of making sure your document is in the right color mode.
+There are two squares, each with the “same” red in different color modes.
+They are not the same!
+The RGB square looks more vibrant, which makes sense because RGB produces more vibrant colors that only display on screens.
+This simple graphic highlights the importance of ensuring our designs use the correct color mode.

-You can spend all day choosing the best color palette for you and creating a beautiful graphic.
-However, if you use CMYK for screens or RGB for print, the color you see when you are designing is not going to match the color that ends up in the final product.
+We can spend all day choosing the best color palette and creating a beautiful graphic.
+However, if we use CMYK for screens or RGB for print, the color you see on the screen will not match what you see once published.
 Save yourself frustration and confusion by following this rule of thumb:

-There are always caveats, and as we have discussed you may use Illustrator for RGB-based designs.
-But, in most cases, the above rule of thumb serves beginning designers and at-home creators quite well.
+There are always caveats, but in most cases, the above rule of thumb serves beginning designers and at-home creators quite well.